- Are all your products made from locally sourced ingredients in Bali?

 Depending on how often you wash your hair, it usually takes about 2 to 4 weeks.
 Sometimes even longer.
 Give your hair some time to get used to this new way of washing.
 You may not be immediately satisfied if this is the first time you are using a shampoo bar.
 This is because your hair and scalp first have to get used to the fact that you no longer use chemical products and need the time to recover.

 After a few washes, the hair may feel a bit greasy.
-If you have been washing a bit longer with solid shampoo bar, you will start to notice that your hair will get more volume, and your hair is wonderfully soft.
+If you have been washing a bit longer with a solid shampoo bar, you WILL start to notice that your hair will get more volume, and your hair is wonderfully soft.

 Do I need to use an apple cider vinegar rinse after using shampoo bars?

-You shouldn’t need to do an apple cider vinegar rinse after shampooing, as our bars have pH levels similar to that of the hair (between 5 and 5.5).
-However if you feel you have residue or your locks benefit from a ACV rinse, by all means!
+You shouldn’t need to do an apple cider vinegar rinse after shampooing with our bars as it has pH levels similar to that of the hair (between 5 and 5.5).

 Can I use your shampoo bars on my color-treated hair?

-Our shampoo bars are free of sulfates and detergents, so that’s a great benefit for color-treated hair.
-Washing only once or twice a week will definitely help your hair retaining color (regardless of what shampoo you are using), as well as refraining from heat tool exposure and UV rays as much as possible.
+Our shampoo bars are FREE of sulfates and detergents, so that’s a great benefit for color-treated hair.
+Washing only once or twice a week will DEFINITELY help your hair retaining color (regardless of what shampoo you are using).

 Will the type of water affect my use of shampoo bars and my hair care routine?